 Students are expected to engage in practicum training at agencies other than ones in which they are, or have been, employed.
-The expectation of an employee is different than that of a student in training.
-For a student in training, the support, supervision, and evaluation is based upon the developmental expectation for a student's competency-based performance.
+Expectations of employees are different than expectations of students in training.
+For a student in training, the support, supervision, and evaluation are based upon the developmental expectation for a student's competency-based performance.
 This policy also reduces the likelihood of possible dual relationships (for example, a former colleague is now the student's clinical supervisor) and potential confusion of roles (for example, whether the person is an agency employee or a practicum trainee), as well as increasing the student's breadth of experience.
 For the duration of the practicum, a practicum trainee may not be a regular employee of the practicum site.
 This applies even when regular employment is begun at the same time or after the start of the practicum.
+If a student is considering becoming an employee at an agency where they previously completed practicum training while in the PsyD program, they should first consult with the DCT.